apify/apify-docs/docs/storage/request_queue.md

 All other request queue API [endpoints](/api/v2#/reference/request-queues) are limited to **30** requests per second per request queue.

-See the [API documentation](/api/v2#/introduction/rate-limiting) for more details and to learn what to do if you exceed the rate limit.
+See the [API documentation](/api/v2#/introduction/rate-limiting) for details and to learn what to do if you exceed the rate limit.